 Case Number (YY-XXXXXX) - An officer will issue a case number in instances where agency policy dictates that an incident report be written.
 The officer will provide you with the case number for your records.
 The case number will allow you to obtain a copy of the report if you wish to do so and serve as a means of further investigation or follow up if such actions should be necessary.

 Please be aware that, after an officer has written the incident report, it must be approved by several supervisors in the officer's chain of command before ultimately being forwarded to Central Records where it is available for public release.
 This process may take seven (7) to ten (10) days and reports are NOT AVAILABLE to citizens prior to this time.
 Please contact Central Records at 410-268-9000 or via e-mail at firstname.lastname@example.org to determine whether a report is available for release.

 Reports can be obtained at the Annapolis Police Department Monday through Friday between the hours of 8:00 A.M. and 3:30 P.M.
-A $5.00 check or money order is required at the time you request the report - NO CASH IS ACCEPTED.
-Reports can also be obtained by mail by sending a written request, along with a $5.00 check or money order and a Self-Addressed Stamped Envelope, to:
+A $5.00 check or money order and a completed Records Request Form are required at the time you request the report - NO CASH IS ACCEPTED.
+Reports can also be obtained by mail by sending a completed Records Request Form, along with a $5.00 check or money order and a Self-Addressed Stamped Envelope, to:

 Annapolis Police Department

 199 Taylor Avenue

 If you have the case number that was assigned to your incident, please enclose it with your mailed request or present it at the station when you arrive.
 If you do not have your case number, please be prepared with the following information:

 1. Approximate date and time of the incident

 While we cannot guarantee that we will be able to locate a particular incident without a case number, we will make every effort to assist you in obtaining the report based on the information that you provide.

 Central Records can also provide other types of records other than police reports.
 Please complete the Records Request Form for other types of records.